marcosboggia/gui_automation/README.md

 image would be the numpy array with the image data loaded with OpenCV.

 Path: relative or absolute path where the images are.
 Must finish with '/'.
 It returns a dictionary with the names of the images as keys, and the images themselves as values.
-False if any error.
+Returns False if any error.
 ```

 * Another made up example with image loader: